GULibrarySandbox/intro-text-mining-analysis-2022/content/5-prepare-text.md

 Programs such as Python can automate some cleaning processes.
 Read about this at [machinelearningmastery.com](https://machinelearningmastery.com/clean-text-machine-learning-python/).
 Some analysis programs such as Voyant tools will also clean text.
 More on this in the next lesson.
 {% endcapture %}{% include card.html header="How to clean text after transcription or conversion" text=text %}

-Humans understand that language, and the text that represents it, is highly complex and full of structure.
-However text is often described as unstructured, when it does not fit easily into a database, or is not easily processed by a computer.
-In the context of processing text with a computer:

-- Unstructured text may include text from narratives (books, articles etc.), interviews, survey responses with free text and more.
-- Structured text can include metadata from GLAM catalogues or finding aides, text in structured databases, possibly spreadsheets, even old ledgers and logbooks.
--
 {% include alert.html text="Unstructured vs structured text and machine readibility

 Humans understand that language, and the text that represents it, is highly complex and full of structure.
 However text is often described as unstructured, when it does not fit easily into a database, or is not easily processed by a computer.
 In the context of processing text with a computer: